kmbrlygl/kmbrlygl.github.io/_posts/2017-01-09-alltogether.markdown

 [comment]: # ![All Together style tile](/assets/allt_style_tile.png)

 I worked towards a UI that had a modern, fun and reliable feel.
 Purple as modern, orange as fun and a deep blue-green to ground everything out.
-Rounded edges for friendliness.
+I stuck to mostly using shapes with rounded edges to reaffirm a feeling of friendliness and fun.

 ### First Iteration